HotCopper: History

 The website first came to prominence in 1997 when an oil discovery in Manila was reported in a post on HotCopper generating 45,000 hits.
 The post on HotCopper caused the stock to run.
 The company reported to the ASX, after a price query, that the price movement was due to the HotCopper post.

 By December 1999, all posts were vetted by a moderator who was a trained investment adviser to ensure the site did not give investment advice.
 HotCopper was listed on the Australian Securities Exchange in December 1999 by Tony Cunningham of stockbroker D J Carmichael, who bought stake in the company from founder Ron Gully.
 In January 2000, HotCopper became a division of Bourse Data after it was acquired by the company for $11 million.
 The acquisition made HotCopper a division of Bourse Data.
 In 2001, Bourse Data merged with St.George Bank, which reprivatized and sold HotCopper to private interests.
-The Financial Arena then sold HotCopper to Perth-based company Report Card Pty Ltd through a deal brokered by Tony Cunningham in 2004.
+The Financial Arena then sold HotCopper to Perth-based company Report Card Pty Ltd through a deal brokered by Cunningham in 2004.

 By September 2012, the company had 170,000 members and received 6,000 posts a day.
 HotCopper reported having 170,000 active users by 2016.
 At that time, the managing director was Greg D'Arcy and Steven James, Tony Cunningham of CPS Capital, and Alec Pismiris of Capital Investment Partners serving as directors.

 In 2016, the company was listed on the ASX as HotCopper Holdings, which acquired all shares in its owner, then Report Card Pty Ltd.

-In June 2020, HotCopper changed its name to The Market Herald.
+In June 2020, HotCopper's parent company changed its name to The Market Herald.
+In November 2023, the company announced it would rebrand to The Market Limited.